-The journal editorial office keeps the right of rejecting the manuscripts which are not prepared as per journal style.
+The journal editorial office keeps the right of rejecting manuscripts that are not prepared as per the journal style.

 Individuals should be listed as authors only if they 1) made a substantial contribution to the conception and design of the study, the acquisition of the data used in the study, or the analysis and interpretation of that data; 2) were involved in drafting or revising the manuscript critically for important intellectual content; and 3) will have an opportunity to approve subsequent revisions of the manuscript, including the version to be published.
 All three conditions must be met.
 Each individual listed as an author must have participated sufficiently to take public responsibility for the work.
 Acquisition of funding, the collection of data, or general supervision of the research team does not, alone, justify authorship.

-For multi-institutional studies, the individual who headed the study should be listed as an author, along with individuals who provided assistance with pathologic studies (eg, review of gross and histologic specimens) and statistical analyses and any other individual who had a substantial impact on the study design or made a unique contribution to the study.
+For multi-institutional studies, the individual who headed the study should be listed as an author, along with individuals who provided assistance with pathologic studies (e.g., review of gross and histologic specimens) and statistical analyses and any other individuals who had a substantial impact on the study design or made a unique contribution to the study.
 Individuals who submitted case material should be listed as authors only if they contributed at least 10% of the cases included in the study; otherwise, they should be listed in the acknowledgments.
-Any change in the author list or its order is not allowed after submitting.
+Any change in the author list or its order is not allowed after submitting it.

 Authors are expected to acknowledge all sources of funding or financial support and to disclose to the editor any financial interests (including ownership, employment, consultancy arrangements, and service as an officer or board member) they have with companies that manufacture products that are the subject of their research or with companies that manufacture competing products.

 Humane animal care and use